 Do We Have to Do a First Look?

 Nope!
 If you strongly believe in the tradition of not seeing each other, that is perfectly OK with me!
-I do not force my couples to do a First Look, but depending on the time of year and your wedding schedule, it may effect your images.
+I do not force my couples to do a First Look, but depending on the time of year and your wedding schedule, it may affect your images.
 But, we can talk about all of this in more detail when we discuss your wedding day schedule!

 Please let me know if you have any additional questions about the First Look!